 Janezic played from 1992-96 at Monmouth, were he excelled as the team's captain and MVP.
 After graduation, he saw both indoor and outdoor professional action with the Philadelphia Kixx and the Central Jersey Riptide.

 A Garden State native, Janezic played soccer starred for Raritan High School before moving on to West Long Branch.

-Janezic and his wife Maryann, reside in Ocean, N.J., with daughter, Macy Quinn, and sons Landon Robert and Hudson Christopher.
+Janezic and his wife Maryann, reside in Ocean, N.J., with daughter, Macy Quinn, and sons Landon Robert, Hudson Christopher and Grayson David..